Individuals & Couples

 See below for more information about how I work.

-I can work online or I can see you in person in Peckham (South London) or Walthamstow (North East London).
+I can work online or I can see you in person in Walthamstow (North East London).

 Online via Google Meet.

-My standard fee is £65 for 50-minute weekly sessions, and £70 for fortnightly or more flexible sessions.
+My standard fee for individuals is £70 for 50-minute weekly sessions, and £80 for fortnightly (every other week) or more flexible sessions.

 Book a free 25-minute online consultation here.